KentenRoth/Advent-2020/README.md

 but I am not sure how to make that happen.

 Day 2 - I had a few more issues today.
-The first issue was figuring out how to get the data from the txt file I created I spend some time on google getting that question answered.
+The first issue was figuring out how to get the data from the txt file I created I spent some time on google getting that question answered.
 After that I had to brush up on how to use split, because I had run into a few issues with getting the strings split where I wanted.
 Once I got split under control everything else went rather smooth.